Legendav007/AlgoForge/CONTRIBUTING.md

 - ❌ PRs without explanation or analysis will be rejected
 - ❌ PRs containing only raw code will be rejected
 - ❌ PRs not following the `.md` format will be rejected
 - Write clean, readable code
+- Be respectful and open to feedback

 ---